Representations of quasiprojective groups, Flat connections and Transversely projective foliations

-From this, it is clear that $\pi_1(F)$ is normal in $\pi_1(U)$, and since normality is a (Zariski) closed condition, we deduce that $H$ is a normal subgroup of $G$.
+From this, it is clear that the image of $\pi_1(F)$ is normal in $\pi_1(U)$, and since normality is a (Zariski) closed condition, we deduce that $H$ is a normal subgroup of $G$.
 Since $G$ is simple, we conclude that $H$ must be trivial, i.e. the restriction of $\tilde\rho$ to $U$ factors through the curve $\Sigma^o$.
-Following the proofs of \cite[Lemma 3.5]{Corlette-Simpson} we see that this suffices to obtain the factorization through an orbicurve.
+Following the proof of \cite[Lemma 3.5]{Corlette-Simpson} we see that this suffices to obtain the factorization through an orbicurve.
 Still denote by $g:Y\to \Sigma$ the factorization morphism.

 We will now prove that the morphism $g:Y\to \Sigma$ descends to a morphism $f:X\to C$ that factors the initial representation $\rho$.
 Here, we follow the argument of \cite[Lemma 3.6]{Corlette-Simpson}.
 By Stein factorization Theorem, we can assume that $g:Y\to \Sigma$ has connected fibers.
-Assume also $\phi:Y\to X$ is Galois, with Galois group $\Gamma$; if not, replace $Y$ by some finite Galois covering $\tilde\phi:\tilde Y\stackrel{\varphi}{\to}Y\stackrel{\phi}{\to}X$ (choose a finite index normal subgroup of $\pi_1(X)$ that contains the subgroup defining $\phi$).
+Assume also $\phi:Y\to X$ is Galois, with Galois group $\Lambda$; if not, replace $Y$ by some finite Galois covering $\tilde\phi:\tilde Y\stackrel{\varphi}{\to}Y\stackrel{\phi}{\to}X$ (choose a finite index normal subgroup of $\pi_1(X)$ that contains the subgroup defining $\phi$).
 We note that $Y$ might become singular, but this does not matter in what follows.
-For any $\gamma \in \Gamma$, we want to prove that $\gamma$ permutes $g$-fibers, i.e. for a generic fiber $F$ of $g$, then $g\circ\gamma(F)$ is a point.
+For any $\gamma \in \Lambda$, we want to prove that $\gamma$ permutes $g$-fibers, i.e. for a generic fiber $F$ of $g$, then $g\circ\gamma(F)$ is a point.